 Linux is portable, is based on standards, is written in C, has a kernel programming interface, can support many users, and can run multiple tasks simultaneously.
-For more information refer to "What Is So Good About Linux?" on page 6.
+For more information refer to "What Is So Good About Linux?" on page 8.

-The source code for the operating system is readily available so students can understand more easily how Linux works and can modify the code further to understand its operation and change the way it works.
-For more information refer to "The Code Is Free" on page 4.
+The source code for the operating system is readily available so students can understand more easily how Linux works and can modify the code further to understand its operation and to change the way it works.
+For more information refer to "The Code Is Free" on page 5.

-4. What is the Free Software Foundation/GNU?
-What is Linux?
+4. What is Linux?
+What is the Free Software Foundation/GNU?
 Which parts of the Linux operating system did each provide?
 Who else has helped build and refine this operating system?